 Have a good sense of humor

 An ideal tourist guide provides accurate and interesting information about the visited place.
-Each city or attraction is unique in its own way, and there is always something unusual and interesting for foreigners to learn.
-Sharing accurate information will enrich tourists’ knowledge and experience.
-Not knowing answers to their questions disappoints them and gives a bad feeling about their trip.
+Each city or attraction is unique in its own way, and there is always something unusual and interesting for travelers to learn.
+If you’re on an archaeological tour, for example, it helps to have someone that can answer your history questions.
+This is a must do tour with a guide.
+Whether you’re on an archeological tour or a street art tour, sharing accurate information will enrich tourists’ knowledge and experience.

 Good organization skills

 A good tour guide ensures their tourists don’t have to think of much.
 People come on a tour to escape the day to day of scheduled events, timekeeping, and mental load.
 Even though it has nothing to do with the information a tour guide is providing, keeping track of time and organizing are essential skills so that tourists truly feel like they are on vacation.